Luch/conventAccordion/README.md

 	destroy					 // remove the accordion, destroying all event handlers and styles (unstyled html content will remain) debug					 // returns a debug object
-	navigation				 // create an external navigation structure
+	navigation				 // create an external navigation structure current					 // current active slide
+	totalslides				 // number of slides

-All of these methods are chainable (i.e. they return the original DOM object) with the exception of the debug method.
+All of these methods are chainable (i.e. they return the original DOM object) with the exception of the debug, current and totalslides method.
 To call a method, use:

 $('#yourdiv').conventAccordion('play');